 Sometimes, problems do take care of themselves when we put our heads down and just keep working.
 Unfortunately, when you are buried under excessive personal debt, this is rarely the best strategy.

-Here is a brief description of each of those five debt relief methods.
+Here is a brief description of each of those five debt relief options.

 1. Continue making minimum monthly payments.

 As long as you are able to make minimum monthly payments you may feel you’re doing the right thing by continuing on that same path.
-But this just maybe your worst strategy.
+But this just may be your worst strategy for debt relief.